grozmus/dragino/README.md

 # TTN Fair Use

-TTN Fair Use limits you to a max of 30 seconds airtime in any 24 hour period.
+TTN Fair Use limits you to a max of 30 seconds airtime in any 24 hour period though, according to Descartes " concensus on the forum is that a downlink per fortnight is good design".

 There are a number of ways to do that and I'll leave it to your imagination.

 # Downlink Messages